browserengineering/book/book/animations.md

 compositing algorithm presented here, but that is not the case.
 Render surface optimizations are just as necessary (and complicated to get right!) even with a "layer tree" approach, because it's so important to optimize GPU memory.
-In addition, the algorithm presentd here is a simplified version of what Chromiuma actually implements.
+In addition, the algorithm presented here is a simplified version of what Chromium actually implements.

 [^only-overlapping]: Actually, only if there are at least two children *and* some of them overlap each other visually.
 Can you see why we can avoid the